The Mandalorian Season 1’s Best Easter Eggs, References, and Cameos

 One of the latest additions to the ever-expanding Star Wars Universe is the first live-action Star Wars tv series, the Mandalorian.
 The show, set in between Return of the Jedi and The Force Awakens, and as you would expect comes with plenty of nods to the larger universe, past movies, and the future of the galaxy far, far away.
 Here is The Opinion Arcade’s list of The Mandalorian Season 1’s Best Easter Eggs, References, and Cameos.

 The Cantina Scene

-After The Mandalorian captures Mythrol, the bright blue alien quickly tries to escape whilst onboard The Mandalorian’s ship The Razor Crest.
+After The Mandalorian captures Mythrol, the bright blue alien quickly tries to escape while onboard The Mandalorian’s ship The Razor Crest.
 In his attempt, he discovers a rack of other bounties.
-Each one is frozen in carbonite just like Han Solo in The Empire Strikes Back and Return of the Jedi.
+Each one of frozen in carbonite just like Han Solo in The Empire Strikes Back and Return of the Jedi.
 The reference holds an extra level of meaning as it was Boba Fett, the most famous Mandalorian, who helped Darth Vader freeze Han Solo in carbonite, for Jabba the Hutt.